jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Ring, rare (requires attunement)

 While you wear this ring, difficult terrain doesn’t cost you extra movement.
-In addition, magic can neither reduce your speed nor cause you to be [[paralyzed]] or restrained.
+In addition, magic can neither reduce your speed nor cause you to be [[Paralyzed]] or restrained.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#RingofInvisibility)[Ring of Invisibility](https://www.dndbeyond.com/magic-items/4723-ring-of-invisibility)

 Ring, legendary (requires attunement)

-While wearing this ring, you can turn [[invisible]] as an action.
-Anything you are wearing or carrying is [[invisible]] with you.
-You remain [[invisible]] until the ring is removed, until you attack or cast a spell, or until you use a bonus action to become visible again.
+While wearing this ring, you can turn [[Invisible]] as an action.
+Anything you are wearing or carrying is [[Invisible]] with you.
+You remain [[Invisible]] until the ring is removed, until you attack or cast a spell, or until you use a bonus action to become visible again.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#RingofJumping)[Ring of Jumping](https://www.dndbeyond.com/magic-items/4724-ring-of-jumping)

 Ring, uncommon (requires attunement)

-While wearing this ring, you can cast the [[jump]] spell from it as a bonus action at will, but can target only yourself when you do so.
+While wearing this ring, you can cast the [[Jump]] spell from it as a bonus action at will, but can target only yourself when you do so.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#RingofMindShielding)[Ring of Mind Shielding](https://www.dndbeyond.com/magic-items/4725-ring-of-mind-shielding)